eveyuyi/Kaimaoge.github.io/interests.md

 ## News

 - Oct.
+2020: Dr. Wu gives a remote talk on tensor and its application on traffic data analysis for Shenzeng University with [Dr. Linchao Li's group](https://ce.szu.edu.cn/info/1093/3215.htm).

+- Oct.
 2020: A paper titled "Non-recurrent Traffic Congestion Detection with a Coupled Scalable Bayesian Robust Tensor Factorization Model" has been accepted by Neurocomputing.

 - Oct.
 2020: A paper titled "Understanding and Modeling Urban Mobility Dynamics via Disentangled Representation Learning" has been accepted by T-ITS.